-The ADSs have been approved for listing on the Nasdaq Capital Market under the symbol "BPTS."
+We have applied to list the ADSs on the Nasdaq Capital Market under the symbol "BPTS."

-On February 9, 2021, the last reported sale price of our ordinary shares on the Euronext Growth Paris market was €1.662 per ordinary share, corresponding to a price of \$20.12 per ADS, based on an exchange rate of €0.8262 per U.S. dollar, the Banque de France exchange rate on February 9, 2021, and at a ratio of 10 ordinary shares for each ADS.
-We are selling 1,200,000 ADSs at an initial public offering price of \$16.75 per ADS.
+The offering price is expected to be between \$15.00 and \$18.00 per ADS.
+The final offering price per ADS in U.S. dollars will be determined through negotiations between us and H.C.
+Wainwright & Co., LLC, or Wainwright, as underwriter, and by reference to the prevailing market prices of our ordinary shares on the Euronext Growth Paris after taking into account market conditions and other factors.
+On February 1, 2021, the last reported sale price of our ordinary shares on the Euronext Growth Paris market was €1.44 per ordinary share, corresponding to a price of \$17.28 per ADS, assuming an exchange rate of €0.83 per U.S. dollar, the Banque de France exchange rate on February 1, 2021, and based on an assumed ratio of 10 ordinary shares for each ADS.